Theatricality refers to a movie's release strategy and determines whether a movie will bring audiences to the theater.

-A movie with high theatricality means it's likely to be a blockbuster across all windows of distribution.
+A movie with high theatricality is likely to be a blockbuster across all windows of distribution.
 A low theatricality score suggests the movie should skip the theaters and go straight to an alternative distribution like streaming.

 Theatrical - Movies released in theaters.

 Wide: Movies that have been released in over 600 theaters.

 Limited: Movies that have been released in less than 600 theaters.

 Home Entertainment - Movies that have not been released in theaters.

 Streaming: Movies that skipped theaters and were launched directly on streaming platforms.

 Day-and-Date - Movies released in theaters and also on streaming platforms within six days of each other.

 Wide and Streaming: Movies that were released in more than 600 theaters and also on one or more streaming platforms.